GoogleCloudPlatform/bq-pii-classifier/docs/guide-discovery-service.md

 Configure the solution to be deployed in data-discovery mode and not standard-mode

-PS: for backward compatibility, this configuration flag is named after the original API name for this feature `Auto DLP`
+PS: for backward compatibility, this configuration flag is named after the previous name for this feature `Auto DLP`

 ```
 is_auto_dlp_mode = true